March 3, 2025

 Download Recorder on the Google Play Store.

-Where is the Voice Recorder on my Android phone?
+Where is the Camera app on my Android phone?

 You can find the Voice Recorder app in your Android app drawer.
 Alternatively, search the Apps option in your mobile phone's settings and search for Voice Recorder.
 Download a third-party voice recording app from the Google Play Store if you can't find it on your phone.

-How do I record audio on my Samsung Android?
+How do I record a video on my Samsung Android?

 To record audio on a Samsung Android device: